vicding-mi/url-redirector/README.md

 The -d option keeps the container running in the background.
 The restart policy is set to `always`, it should be restart-proof.

+### NOTES
+Redirection can as well be done through Traefik directly in the proxy configuration.
+However, in order to keep the coupling as low as possible, keeping this simple container might for time being a good idea.
+This service can be removed when the development enters a more stable state.